 The Fund is exposed to daily cash redemptions of redeemable units.
-Its investment is purely deposits in banks and can be readily disposed of.
+It therefore invests the majority of its assets in investments that are traded in an active market and can be readily disposed of.

 The Fund has developed liquidity contingency plans to enable it to service cash flows requirements in a timely manner and at a reasonable cost notwithstanding prevailing disruptive market conditions.
 The plans are periodically reviewed and tested to ensure that they remain relevant and accurate.